-Third, there is well-documented publication bias towards significant findings (e.g., Franco et al., 2014; Andrews & Kasy, 2018; Christensen & Miguel, 2018; Abadie, 2020).
-This can also affect evidence aggregation because meta-analyses and evidence reviews often only include published studies.
-Thus, the sensitivity of the significance of main effect estimates to the inclusion/exclusion of interaction terms (which we document in this paper), is likely to have non-trivial implications for how evidence is published, summarized, and translated into policy.
+Third, there is well-documented publication bias toward significant findings (e.g., Franco et al., 2014; Andrews & Kasy, 2018; Christensen & Miguel, 2018; Abadie, 2020).
+This can also affect evidence aggregation because metaanalyses and evidence reviews often include only published studies.
+Thus, the sensitivity of the significance of main effect estimates to the inclusion/exclusion of interaction terms (which we document in this paper) is likely to have nontrivial implications for how evidence is published, summarized, and translated into policy.